PatrickCronin/foegcl-membership-webapp/Schema Design Notes.md

 ## Design Considerations

-### Donations
+### Contributions

+* Instead of the legacy term "donations", we now use "contribution" to allow distinction between membership fees and donations, both of which are "contributions.""
-* Donations are recorded against affililiations; not against individuals.
+* Contributions are only recorded against affililiations; not against people.

 ### Affiliations